publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schVI/m__us_usc_t50_s3161.md

                               Barack Obama.

-    \[Reference to the National Security Staff deemed to be a reference to the National Security Council Staff, see Ex.
+    \[Reference to the National Security Staff deemed to be a reference to the National Security Council staff, see Ex.
 Ord.
 No. 13657, set out as a note under [section 3021 of this title][/us/usc/t50/s3021].\]

  __Implementation of the Executive Order, “Classified National Security Information”__